rcravens/kit/README.md

 > - 👉 Template Based - I want to be able to use the same kit for many different frameworks.
 So no matter if you are developing in **Laravel** or **Django** or just need to spin up a quick **MySQL** data server, there are templates to support your needs.
 > - 👉 Enhanced Environment - The template provides the initial infrastructure as code.
 If needed, you can modify the image to add new features.
 For example, I had a need to integrate with SQL Server, Active Directory, and other services, so a quick modification of the Dockerfile got me where I needed to be.
 > - 👉 Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.
+> - 👉 Deployments - The deployment pipeline should leverage infrastructure as code and be easy.
+This kit makes it easy to deploy your changes to any number of servers.

 This kit uses "templates" to allow the kit to manage workflows for a number of technology stacks.